smirarab/ASTRAL/astral-tutorial.md

 ### Step 2: Running ASTRAL from command-line to see the help:

 ASTRAL currently has no GUI.
 You need to run it through command-line.
-Open a terminal (in Windows, look for a program called `Command Prompt` and run that; In Linux you should know how to do this; In MAC, search for an application called `Terminal`).
+Open a terminal (on Windows, look for a program called `Command Prompt` and run that; In Linux you should know how to do this; In MAC, search for an application called `Terminal`).
 Once the terminal is opened up, go the location where you have downloaded the software (e.g. using `cd ~/astral-home/`), and issue the following command:

 ```
   java -jar astral.4.10.0.jar